-Plot: it’s a series of stories that weave into one another in a fantastic way (don’t worry, it is not confusing at all so long as you’re paying attention)
+Plot: a series of scary stories weave into one another in a fantastic way (don’t worry, it is not confusing at all so long as you’re paying attention).

 I’ve already used the word fantastic to describe the plot, so you probably already know that I enjoyed this movie.
 And DJ enjoyed it, too.
 There could have been some more hot guys to even out the number of sexy girls, but I forgive them.
 Horror movies are what they are.

-Trick ‘r Treat follows the cutest little killer ever in a movie, Sam.
+Trick ‘r Treat follows the cutest little killer ever in a movie, Sam (Lord).
 Sam walks around in a burlap type mask over a really rounded head.
 It’s Halloween and he’s carrying a sack of something and he’s bringing comeuppances, too.
 It’s good.
 It’s all good.
 No story is a miss.
 It’s original.
-Crafty.
+It’s crafty.
 It follows the rules it lays out.
 There are the guilty and there are the innocent and everything plays out exactly as it should.

 First, we meet Emma, a wife who blows out a jack-o’-lantern against Henry (Penikett), her hot husband’s, advice.
 It’s bad luck and it comes back to haunt her, of course.
 Then, there’s Principal Wilkins (Baker), who enjoys poisoning children, like Charlie (Kelly), and then carving their heads with his young son, Billy (Levins).
 And even after that murder, he still goes out, without his son, to murder some more.
 Then, there’s Laurie (Paquin), a young woman who misses trick-or-treating, but her sister, Danielle (Smith), wants her to come to a party in the woods instead.
 Reluctantly, she joins her sister and all her friends, who turn out to be more than some men – including Principal Wilkins – were prepared for.